ruuda/blog/posts/2014-08-14-writing-a-path-tracer-in-rust-part-3-vectors-and-quaternions.md

 Luculentus uses quaternions to represent rotations.
 Most of the `Quaternion` implementation is similar to that of `Vector3`, but with four components instead of three.
 (In fact, quaternions form a vector space, so they _are_ vectors.)
-The interesting thing is that quaternions support quaternion multiplication as well as scalar multiplication.
+The interesting thing is that quaternions support quaternion multiplication in addition to scalar multiplication.

 In C++, we can implement them both: